sassoftware/sas-studio-custom-steps/SAS Packages Framework Steps/README.md

 * Get HTML results for package help, package previews, or a list of packages
 * Get an inventory of packages on your system
 * Viya File Service support<sup>*</sup>
-* Comprehensive help tab within each step
+* Comprehensive documentation within each step
 * Connect together multiple steps within a single flow
 * Specify packages as a list or from a file in one of five intuitive formats:
 ###### packages.txt